K-Cully/performance-of-microservices/ClusterEmulator/Service.Simulation/Steps/LoadStep.md

 # Load Step

 ## Description
-A load step step provides a mechanism to generate a specific CPU and memory load for a set period of time.
+A load step provides a mechanism to generate a specific CPU and memory load for a set period of time.

 ## Implementation
 #### type